frc5024/webdocs/docs/tutorials/creating-a-statemachine.md

         }
     }

 }

 ```

-For any member that was on the team for the 2020 season, yes.
+For any member that were on the team for the 2020 season, yes.
 This is the same setup we used for Darth Raider.
 Just cleaner, and with fewer bugs.
 (I think :rofl:)